HopeCraftAdmin/skid-list/README.md

 * "Eman0039" - Fat skid and scammer he can suck my left nut.
 * "Kappios"- uses notifyz core and says he is coding it xdd fuck your self.
 * "Mython/MittenDev" - Skid and harmless asf xddd.
 "Claimed he doxed me" (he thinks my name is alex)
+* "HarmfulAim" - Thinks he's a developer and he thinks his server is popular af he's also previously ddosed and probably still does, he's banned from mcm for ddos threats and says I dOnT DdOs